l-x-x/l-x-x.github.io/news/README.md

 ## News
 ### 2026
+- April 10 - April 27.
+Xiaohui finished a long Beijing-Guilin-Chengdu-Qingdao-Chongqing-Beijing trip, giving talks on possible alpha_s extraction in the unexpected post-confinement regime of EEC.

 - April 8 - April 12.
 We are happy to have Joao Barata visit us and give a talk on Heavy Ion Physics.
 Joao is currently a postdoc at CERN and will start his faculty position at the Brookhaven National Lab this fall.

 - March.
 Xiaohui wrote (well, AI wrote) a set of writing protocols （～160KB prompt file and now upgraded to ~200KB), trying to automate the research writing by ChatGPT.
 The workflow is given here